Grounding internalism in the population genetics of the introduction process

 Note that when we collapse evolutionary change down to 1 dimension, the result is that internal and external factors, if they do not coincide in direction, must clash in direction.
 This way of combining the two types of causes leads to a consideration of which force is stronger, and (given the “pressure” conception of forces) selection is assumed to be the winner of this zero-sum game.
 But for an evolutionary process operating in a high-dimensional space such as a protein fitness landscape, there are typically many ways to go up, i.e., many directions toward increased fitness, some of them more favored by mutation, and some less favored.
 As a result, the trajectory of adaptive evolution in a high-dimensional space may have components of direction that are due to fitness effects, and other components of direction that are due to internal variational biases.

-Thus, it is possible to specify a rigorous causal grounding for the notion of trends due to internal biases, and we can use this theoretical foundation to rebut the false intuition, widespread in the literature, that strong selection must necessarily suppress the effect of internal tendencies of variation, or that evolution is some kind of zero-sum game in which mutational tendencies have a necessary cost.
-From modeling, we know exactly why it is a mistake to think of mutation bias as a cost: the same mutation bias will make adaptation easier in some cases and harder in others, depending on circumstances, a point that is illustrated by Cano and Payne (2020) using empirical fitness landscapes.
+Thus, it is possible to specify a rigorous causal grounding for the notion of trends due to internal biases, and we can use this theoretical foundation to rebut the false intuition, widespread in the literature, that strong selection must necessarily suppress the effect of internal tendencies of variation.
+As is often the case, the source of this intuition is unclear.
+Does it arise from conceptualizing selection as a governing agent?
+Is it based on treating evolution as some kind of zero-sum game in which any deviation from a selective ideal is considered a loss?
+Modeling tells us that, regardless of the source of this intuition, it is mistaken: the same mutation bias will make adaptation easier in some cases and harder in others, depending on circumstances, a point that is illustrated by Cano and Payne (2020) using empirical fitness landscapes.

 To summarize, the paragraphs above outline a causal grounding for the classic internalist-structuralist themes of (1) taxon-specific propensities, (2) intrinsically likely forms and (3) directional trends.
 To suggest this causal grounding does not mean that all past internalist statements are true or even that they are all theoretically possible.
 Many of these past claims could be stupid.
 What it means is that, for each of these three classic types of claims, we can map the form of the claim onto a causal model that validates its logic.
 If we can map a specific internalist claim to a causal model of this form, then it becomes a substantive falsifiable hypothesis about internal causes that can be tested using whatever tools are available to test hypotheses.